EQReport/huong/README.md

-# huong
+# Huong
-The Huong Discord Bot
+The code for the Huong Discord Bot